Overton County License Hearing Guide

 After Criminal Case Concludes

-- Reinstatement Requirements: You will likely need to pay reinstatement fees to the Tennessee Department of Safety and Homeland Security.
+- Reinstatement Requirements: Reinstatement typically involves paying a reinstatement fee to the Tennessee Department of Safety.

 - SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a specified period.